 Of course, that is pride talking.

 If there is one thing I take away from this story, it is this: regardless of what we are going through, and that we have done or haven’t done, the best answer is always to go back to God.
-Our own perspective on our circumstances is limited and flawed.
+My own perspective on my circumstances is limited and flawed.
 God knows what is best for us, and He has the best intentions towards us.
 We need to trust Him.

 If Cain had listened to God, he could have provided a sacrifice the next time that God would regard, and life would be good.